dlang/DIPs/DIPs/DIPxxxx_attributes.md

 * @disable
 * @property

+as they are not grouped and do not make sense as a default.

 ### Breaking changes / deprecation process

 Use of the current attributes that are not prefiex by an `@` such as `pure` and `nothrow`, and optionally other modifiers that are attribute like such as `final` will be changed to refer to the `core.attribute` symbols, and thus their use without the leading `@` will be deprecated.

-No breaking changes are intended, although the introduction of the new enum symbols to be implicitly imported by `object.d` may break some code if the names chosen clash (unlikely).
+No other breaking changes are intended, although the introduction of the new enum symbols to be implicitly imported by `object.d` may break some code if the names chosen clash (unlikely).

 ### Examples